letisiapangataa/student-support-chatbot/README.md

-# 👩🏻‍💻 Student Support Chatbot
+# 👩🏻‍💻 A.I Student Support Chatbot (ALP)

-This is an **A.I Chatbot** prototype designed to provide student support through a Q&A interface.
-This chatbot is built using Azure Bot Services and QnA Maker, and it is integrated into a web portal for self-service support.
+This prototype is an AI-powered chatbot developed to deliver automated student support through a question-and-answer interface.
+It is implemented using Azure Bot Services in conjunction with QnA Maker for natural language processing and knowledge retrieval.
+The chatbot is fully integrated into a web-based self-service portal, enabling students to access support resources independently and efficiently.

 For a lab overview: https://letisiapangataa.github.io/posts/student-support-chatbot-ai/